How to deal with a compromised Linux system

 Rebuilding the system

-Before bringing any system into production, make sure the system is fully patched.
-It’s a waste of time and other resources to activate a new system, finding out it’s compromised again in just a matter of hours, or even minutes!
+Before bringing any system into production, make sure the system is up-to-date and has all security patches.
+It’s a waste of time and other resources to activate a new system, finding out it’s compromised again in just a matter of hours or even minutes!